Simulations of light distribution on new instrumented baffles surrounding Virgo end mirrors: Conclusion

 We have shown that the sensors will receive an \newchanges{order of magnitude} of \unit[$10^{-4}$]{W} in nominal conditions when the circulating power in the cavity is \unit[$380$]{kW}, with a variability of approximately $100\%$ due to the non-isotropic scattering from the mirrors' surface.
 Sensors will be able to detect the anti-symmetric difference of power due to a misalignment of the cavity when the deviation of the beam is larger than \unit[$0.2$]{$\mu$rad}.
 This should prove particularly helpful for pre-alignment operations. \newchanges{Sensors will also provide meaningful information about the presence of defects on the mirrors' surface.} Simulations show that sensors can confidently detect the signature of a \unit[$10$]{mW} PA near the center of the EM or the IM. \newchanges{While inferring the precise number and positions of PAs remains a difficult goal to achieve, instrumented baffles will allow to monitor potential degradation of the mirrors in real time.}

 \textit{Acknowledgments} --- The authors gratefully acknowledge the European Gravitational Observatory (EGO) and the Virgo Collaboration for providing access to the facilities.
 The LIGO Observatories were constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation under cooperative agreement PHY-9210038.
 The LIGO Laboratory operates under cooperative agreement PHY-1764464.
-This work is partially supported by the Spanish MINECO under the grants SEV-2016-0588, PGC2018-101858-B-I00, and PID2020-113701GB-I00, some of which include ERDF funds from the European Union.
-IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 754510.
+This work is partially supported by the Spanish MCIN/AEI/10.13039/501100011033 under the Grants No. SEV-2016-0588, No. PGC2018-101858-B-I00, and No. PID2020-113701GB-I00, some of which include ERDF funds from the European Union, and by the MICINN with funding from the European Union NextGenerationEU (PRTR-C17.I1) and by the Generalitat de Catalunya.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
+MAC is supported by the 2022 FI-00335 grant.